Beer in Portugal

 Beer in Portugal has a long history, going as far back as the time of the ancient Roman province of Lusitania, where beer was commonly made and drunk.
-Portugal is among the 11 largest beer producers in Europe, and is the 7th largest European exporter of the product.

-The word for beer in Portuguese is cerveja, coming from the Latin word cerevisia.
+Portugal is among the 11 largest beer producers in Europe, and is the 7th largest European exporter of the product.The word for beer in Portuguese is cerveja, coming from the Latin word cerevisia.
 Modern Portuguese breweries were started in Portugal in the 19th century.
 Portugal's Estado Novo regime, headed by António Salazar, protected national industry from foreign control, including the beer sector, during his time in power.
-Brewing in Portugal was long dominated by two companies — Unicer - Bebidas de Portugal, S.A. and Sociedade Central de Cervejas, S.A.
+Brewing in Portugal was long dominated by two companies — Sociedade Central de Cervejas, S.A. and Unicer - Bebidas de Portugal, S.A.
 They were created from the remains of well-established Portuguese brewers after the 1974 military coup, when the industry was nationalised.
 Both were privatised in the 1990s.
 Between them, they control more than 90% of the Portuguese beer market.

 In 2003, Portugal had seven major breweries, employing approximately 1,848 people.

 There are also around one hundred small breweries in the country, dedicated to the production of craft beer.